Extensor carpi ulnaris muscle: Injuries

-Injury treatment and diagnosis
+Treatment and diagnosis

 An ECU injury most often requires imaging (CT, MRI, ultrasound) for diagnosis.
 After the ECU injury is diagnosed, a physician will choose a course of treatment, which depends upon the severity of the injury.
 Conservative treatments include immobilization and stabilization of the affected wrist by placing it in a cast.
 A long arm cast may be required in order to ensure that all wrist movement has been stopped.
 The duration of the immobilization is at the treating physician's discretion.
 After the immobilization period has ended, the cast will be removed and further analysis of the injury will be required.
 If the injury did not improve with the conservative courses of treatment, or if the injury was initially too severe for conservative treatment, invasive procedures may become necessary.
 Steroid injections and surgical procedures are the most prominent invasive procedures.
 Surgical repair or reconstruction of the ECU is not often required, yet a severe ECU injury may cause these approaches to be necessary.